Jerry Jones Net Worth

-Career: After graduating from college in 1965, Jones borrowed a million dollars from the Teamsters union (which was run by Jimmy Hoffa at the time) to open up a string of Shakey's Pizza Parlor restaurants in Missouri.
-When that venture failed, Jones was given a job at his father's insurance company Modern Security Life of Springfield in Missouri.
-The position he held was executive vice president.
-Jones attempted to start a number of businesses in the late 60s, including an attempt to buy the San Diego Chargers, again using Teamsters money.
+Career: After graduating from college in 1965, Jones borrowed a million dollars from the Teamsters union (which was run by Jimmy Hoffa at the time) to open up a number of Shakey's Pizza restaurants in Missouri.
+That experiment failed and Jones went to work at Modern Security Life of Springfield, his father's insurance agency.
+He was the executive vice president of the firm.
+He tried to start several businesses in the late 60s.
+At one point, again using Teamster's money, Jones tried to buy the NFL's San Diego Chargers.

 Eventually, he went back to Arkansas to get his Master's degree in Business and graduated in 1970.
 Jones launched Jones Oil and Land Lease, a privately held company that does natural resource prospecting.
 He spent the next two decades making money and plotting his return to football.

 In 2008, Jones created Legends Hospitality as a partnership with Yankee Global Enterprises.
 Legends is a food, beverage, merchandise, retail and stadium operations company serving entertainment venues such as Cowboys Stadium.